lswifty2017/beach-ballerinas/content/about/staff.md

       She trained at The Conlan College where she was a full time student.
 She has been teaching 3 to 18 year olds for over 10 years and is in her 14th year teaching in the Eastern Suburbs.

-      She has taught students whom are now in The Australian Ballet and The English National also in Germany, Switzerland, Czech Rupublic and Amsterdam training and are pursuing their dreams to become professional dancers world wide.
+      She has taught students whom are now sucessfully in The Australian Ballet and      also in Germany, Switzerland, Czech Rupublic and Amsterdam training and are pursuing their dreams to become professional dancers world wide.

        Tamar is very passionate and truely loves teaching children the art of Dance and wants to give the children a fun and wonderful experience.